What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds

 \subsection{Fairness in the ADM Process}

-The ADM process is explained in detail in \cite{suresh_framework_2021}, while here we consider a reduced version (see Figure \ref{fig:world_actions}).
-We divide the process into three categories: (A) actions against people, (B) other actions, and (C) artifacts.
-As shown in Section \ref{sec:defs}, the notion of fairness is applicable only to category (A) and, hence, not directly applicable to the ML model.
-However, the results of categories (B) and (C) affect the ``worthiness'', i.e., the measure of task-specific equality of individuals that is the basis of decisions for actions against people.
-As mentioned above, the worthiness $\wi$ may consist of observable features $\vi$ (like the type of crime) and non-observable features $\zi$ (like the recidivism probability), i.e., $\wi = f(\vi, \zi)$.
+The ADM process is explained in detail in \shortciteA{suresh_framework_2021}, while we consider a reduced version (see Figure \ref{fig:world_actions}).
+We divide the process into three categories: (A) actions against people, (B) artifacts, and (C) other actions.
+As shown in Section \ref{sec:defs}, the notion of fairness is applicable only to category (A) and not directly applicable to the ML model.
+However, the results of categories (B) and (C) affect the estimated ``task-specific merit'', i.e., the measure of task-specific equality of individuals that is the basis of decisions for actions against people.
+As mentioned above, the task-specific merit $\wi$ may consist of observable features $\vi$ (like the type of crime) and non-observable features $\zi$ (like the recidivism probability), i.e., $\wi = f(\vi, \zi)$.
 For ease of presentation, we will ignore any observable features in the following and set $\wi = \zi$.
 For a classification task, $\zi$ is the individual probability of success $\mathbb{P}(y = 1 | i)=\pii$ of an event $y \in \{0,1\}$; for a regression task, it is the individual expected value $\mathbb{E}(y|i) = \mui$.
 Thus, indirectly, the elements of categories (B) and (C) can induce unfair actions.
-We will hold to the classification scenario in the following for notational clarity, but switching to the regression -- or survival -- scenario is straightforward, thereby remedying a critique towards fairML's focus on classification formulated by \cite{hutchinson_50_2019}.
-Before we shed more light on the role of ML in this process, we highlight the crucial difference between the ML model and actions based on the model as well as analyze the effect of the occurrence of PAs.
+We will hold to the classification scenario in the following for notational clarity, but switching to the regression -- or survival -- scenario is straightforward, thereby remedying a critique towards fairML's focus on classification formulated by \shortciteA{hutchinson_50_2019}.
+Before we shed more light on the role of ML in this process (Sections \ref{sec:ml_ohne_pa} and \ref{sec:ml_mit_pa}), we highlight the crucial difference between the ML model and actions based on the model as well as analyze the effect of the occurrence of PAs.

-In the much-cited COMPAS example \citep{angwin_machine_2016}, the individual probability $\pii$ of recidivism within two years ($y \in \{0,1\}$) \citep{larson_how_2016} is the basis for deciding how to treat defendant $i$.
+In the much-cited COMPAS example \shortcite{angwin_machine_2016}, the individual probability $\pii$ of recidivism within two years ($y \in \{0,1\}$) \shortcite{larson_how_2016} is the basis for deciding how to treat defendant $i$.
 Since $\pii$ is unknown, an ML model $\pihf$ is used to estimate this probability, based on a feature vector $\xi$.
-The goal of the ML model \citep[see, e.g., ][]{pedreshi_discrimination-aware_2008} is to assign different recidivism probabilities as accurately as possible to different individuals, based on the observed features:
+The goal of the ML model \shortcite<see, e.g., >{pedreshi_discrimination-aware_2008} is to assign different recidivism probabilities as accurately as possible to different individuals, based on the observed features: